 Q. In the 2012 film “Flight,” Denzel Washington as Capt.
 Whip Whitaker crash lands his fictional JR-88 by flying it upside down, after the plane’s elevators become stuck.
 Justify in terms of physics and technology why this maneuver would or wouldn’t be worth a shot in an actual emergency.

-Draft a response of 250 words or fewer and email it by midnight Eastern time on July 8 to email@example.com.
+Draft a response of 250 words or fewer and email it to firstname.lastname@example.org.

 ICY RUNWAY: We asked you to explain whether an airliner that was being chased by zombies could take off from an ice-covered runway.